 In addition, persons educated in philosophy and religious studies are well prepared for graduate training in philosophy and religion and for other types of graduate and professional studies.
 Impressive statistical data indicate that students with undergraduate majors in philosophy or their equivalents score higher in both the verbal and quantitative parts of the Graduate Record Exam (GRE) and in Law School (LSAT), Business School (GMAT), and Medical School Admissions tests than do students with other undergraduate majors (Economist; Medical School Admission Requirements; American Philosophical Association Proceedings).

 Studies in philosophy and religion are also essential for seminary education in many cases.
 A Pre-Theological Advising Program is available for those persons who wish to pursue religious vocations and advanced seminary and theological education.

 The department is housed in a comfortable, modern building.
 Exceptionally fine laboratory facilities are available to students for use in laboratory courses and in the conduct of individual research projects.
 One laboratory is compartmentalized for small group or child observation, interviewing and psychological testing.
 An animal laboratory provides research subjects and sophisticated behavioral and surgical equipment.
 A computer terminal is available to students for the purposes of statistical analysis, research simulation, and computer-aided instruction.

-Psi Chi, the national honor society in psychology, is available to psychology majors or minors who have completed six hours of introductory psychology and are currently registered for, or have already completed, at least two additional hours.
-A minimum ps ychology GPA of 3.2 and a cumulative GPA of 3.0 are required.
+Psi Chi, the national honor society in psychology, is available to psychology majors or minors who have completed nine hours of psychology and are currently registered for, or have already completed, at least three additional hours.
+A minimum psychology GPA of 3.2 and a cumulative GPA of 3.0 are required.